MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-create-power-bi-dashboard.md

     ![Picture 23](Linked_image_Files/09-create-power-bi-dashboard_image41.png)

-8. Notice that the tile describes the last refresh time (which done when loading the data model in Power BI Desktop).
+8. Notice that the tile describes the last refresh time (which occurs when the data model is loaded into Power BI Desktop).

     *You’ll refresh the dataset in the next exercise.
 Typically, this would be achieved by using scheduled refresh, in which case Power BI would use a gateway to connect to the SQL Server database.
 However, due to constraints in the classroom setup, there is no gateway.
 So, you’ll open Power BI Desktop, perform a manual data refresh, and then upload the file to your workspace.*